dlwiest/react-homeassistant-headless/docs/docs/entities/number.md

 ## Notes

-- The `setValue` method automatically validates against min/max values and step increments using Zod validation
+- The `setValue` method automatically validates that the value is a valid number using Zod validation and clamps it to min/max bounds
-- Invalid values will throw an error with a descriptive message
+- Invalid values (NaN, Infinity, etc.) will throw an error with a descriptive message
 - The `increment` and `decrement` methods respect the `step` property and won't exceed min/max bounds
 - Number entities are commonly used for volume controls, temperature settings, brightness thresholds, and other numeric configurations